Waikato United FC: History

 1992 was a heartbreak year for the club.
-Financial problems were starting to effect club football in New Zealand and this was to be the last year of the National League's classic format, bringing to an end New Zealand's oldest established sports league in its traditional sense.
+Financial problems were starting to affect club football in New Zealand and this was to be the last year of the National League's classic format, bringing to an end New Zealand's oldest established sports league in its traditional sense.

 Waikato performed exceptionally in the league, finishing second behind Waitakere City F.C. on 57 points (4 less than the champions).
 The club only lost 5 times and scored a total of 67 goals in 26 games, finishing with a positive goal difference of 47.

 The club performed in the Chatham Cup too, making it to the final, eliminating Waitakere City F.C. (away) and Christchurch United (home) in the process.
 The final was played against Mirimar Rangers at the Basin Reserve where Mirimar came out on top 3–1 with Waikato favourite Darren Fellowes and future Mirimar All White Vaughan Coveny both scoring.

 With the collapse of the National League, 1993 saw a new competition take its place, The Superclub Competition.
 This was designed to keep the leagues costs down and saw three regional pools being created: Northern, Central and Southern.
 The existing teams from the National league were included along with the best finishers in the area's top local competitions.

 Waikato finished the Northern pool in second place, again behind Waitakere City, although this time only losing 2 games.
 This meant the club qualified for the national part of the tournament where the top 3 clubs from the Northern and Central regions and two from the Southern played each other once either home or away.
 Waikato finished third with 3 wins and 2 draws from 7 games.

 The top four (1: Waitakere, 2: Napier City Rovers, 3: Waikato, 4: North Shore United) were entered into a playoff with 1v2 and 3v4 with the winner of 1v2 going to the final while the loser played off against the winner of 3v4 for the other final place.
 Waikato played North Shore at home but managed to lose 1–0.
 Napier lost the other playoff heavily 4–1 meaning that it hosted the final playoff at home against North Shore.
 It won this game 1–0 and met Waitakere again in the final which was played at Bill McKinlay Park, Auckland.
 After scores being tied at 3–3 after normal time, Perry Cotton scored what proved to be the winner for Napier, clinching it 4–3 in extra time.

 Waikato did not perform so well in the Chatham Cup, being eliminated away to Pakuranga Town in the fourth round 2–1.
 The Chatham Cup final was notable in the Napier also won this competition, incredibly winning 6–0 over Rangers A.F.C. at McLean Park.